Perfect your pitch email

 We know when it comes to PR, contacting the press can be very daunting; what do I say? how do I approach the subject? when shall I email? how many times can I send the same editor an email?
-There’s many questions which comes along with emailing the press, and some of which we can hopefully answer in this ‘Do’s and the Don’ts of emailing the press, giving you the confidence to go forward and start pitching to the press!
+There’s many questions which comes along with emailing the press, and some of which we can hopefully answer in this ‘Do’s and the Don’ts of emailing the press, giving you the confidence to go forward and start pitching.

 Tell them your life story

 As a key starting point to perfecting your pitch email, always remember, keep it short, sweet and simple.
-They don’t need your life story or waffle - when you receive an email that’s three paragraphs long, what’s the first thing you do (or think of doing) ? deleting the email, so avoid sending large amounts of text as it can be an immediate write off of your pitch!
+They don’t need your life story or waffle - when you receive an email that’s three paragraphs long, what’s the first thing you do (or think of doing) ? deleting the email, so avoid sending large amounts of text as it can immediately write off your pitch.

 Email at evenings or weekends